-The most satisfying part of a good espresso martini is the crema; the foamy, silky layer of tight bubbles that sit on the head of the cocktail, through which the drinker must sip the rest of the drink.
+The most satisfying part of a good espresso martini is the crema; the foamy, silky layer of tight bubbles that sit on the head of the cocktail.
 The natural oils in the coffee must combine with air bubbles to form the delicate froth, and the best way to achieve this is to aerate it with a good shake.

 Not everybody likes sugar in their coffee.
-5ml of syrup will be fine for most palates, but if your customer likes their coffee very strong tasting, then feel free to leave it out.
-Alternatively, add a little more if you’re that way inclined.
+5ml of sugar syrup will be fine for most palates, but if your customer likes their coffee very strong tasting, then feel free to leave it out.
+Alternatively, add a little more (up to 15ml) if they’re that way inclined.
 The perfect espresso martini is the one your customer enjoys most.

-Obviously, as the biggest sole ingredient, vodka has a large part to play in the espresso martini.
-You need a quality vodka than can to stand up to the coffee, and to bring something to the flavour profile other than just alcoholic strength.
-The clean taste of Smirnoff No. 21 vodka with its subtle hints of pepper and charcoal make it a great choice to use in an espresso martini.
+Obviously, as the biggest sole ingredient, vodka has a large part to play in the Espresso Martini.
+You need a quality vodka that can stand up to the coffee, and to bring something to the flavour profile other than just alcoholic strength.
+The clean taste of Smirnoff No. 21 vodka with its subtle hints of pepper and charcoal make it a great choice to use in an Espresso Martini.

 RULE 5: COCKTAIL PRESENTATION IS KEY

 Looking for exclusive access to all our new tips, tricks and recipes from some of the biggest names in the business?
-Sign up to Diageo Bar Academy today!
+Sign up to Diageo Bar Academy for free today!

 INNOVATIVE COFFEE COCKTAILS